Millumin is a professional solution to create audiovisual shows for theaters, dance shows, videomappings and interactive installations, …

 - The dashboard, where you write and play your show

-The dashboard is a sequencer : each column of the dashboard represents a moment of your show.
+The dashboard is a sequencer : each column of the dashboard represents a moment/event of your show.
 Thus, you can easily play your show by going from one column to the next one.

 The basic workflow is very simple :

-- drag-and-drop a file from the Finder onto a layer
+- drag-and-drop a file from the Finder into a layer

 - this file will become a media (listed in the library)